Dog Licensing & Off-Leash Areas

 Wildlife in Meaford

-Meaford is home to various wildlife, including raccoons, deer, turtles, coyotes, and beavers.
+Meaford is home to a diverse range of wildlife, including raccoons, deer, turtles, coyotes, and beavers.
+While wildlife sightings are common, it’s important to know how to respond appropriately and safely.

 -